maccesar / laravel-dropzone-enhanced

 - Automatic Thumbnail Generation: Natively processes and creates thumbnails for fast-loading galleries.

-- Full Management UI: Includes drag & drop reordering, main image selection, lightbox preview, and secure deletion.
+- Full Management UI: Includes drag & drop reordering, main image selection, lightbox preview with navigation, and secure deletion.

 - Highly Customizable: Configure everything from image dimensions and quality to storage disks and route middleware.